Guides

 Sometimes the right move is buying software.
 Sometimes the business keeps paying for compromises because the workflow never really fits the product.

-Best for: For teams deciding whether to keep bending process around a generic tool.
+4 min read | For teams deciding whether to keep bending process around a generic tool.

 Buying software is efficient until the workflow mismatches start multiplyingWorkarounds, shadow processes, and duplicate entry are hidden software costsA focused internal tool can be smaller and more useful than a broad platform

-Read the insight
+Read the Guide

 What to Define Before Building a Custom System